masb0ymas/masb0ymas/README.md

 **Talking about Personal Stuffs:**

-- 📫 How to reach me: n.fajri@outlook.com
+- 📫 How to reach me: n.fajri@mail.com
-- 📫 If you like my work and want to support me, please do this via [PayPal](https://www.paypal.com/paypalme/masb0ymas).
+- 📫 If you like my work and want to support me, via [Bio Link](https://s.id/masb0ymas).

 #### Development Stack